AAJA Caregiving Contest 2019

 - Participants must agree to release their submission(s) for AAJA and AARP to use or publish for promotion, art, editorial, advertising, or other associated purposes.

-- Winners will be chosen and announced on September 13th, 2019.
+- Winners will be chosen and announced mid-October, 2019.

 - Winning entries will be highlighted through select AAJA and AARP channels in November 2019 as part of National Family Caregivers Month.